Marijuana Prisoners: Crystal Munoz #79319-180

 Marijuana Prisoners: More About Crystal Munoz and Her Case

-Marijuana users are frequently given the advice to never chat or “cooperate” with law enforcement, and there’s no better example of why not than Crystal Munoz, currently in her 7th year of incarceration on a 19 year, 10 month sentence.
+Marijuana users are frequently given the advice to never chat or “cooperate” with law enforcement, and there’s no better example of why not than Crystal Munoz, currently serving a federal prison sentence of 19 years and 10 months.

 Her nightmare began when DEA agents visited Munoz’s home.
 They assured the young mother of an infant daughter, who happened to be pregnant with her third child at the time, that she was not in any kind of trouble.
 The agents claimed they merely needed to speak with Crystal to get a few questions answered and details cleared up about an incident that had taken place 3 years earlier.